Friday, 26 December 2025

 After a period of decline in the 1980s, much of the population moved to surrounding areas, forming the Greater Banjul area.
 Today, it remains the political and economic centre of the country, with infrastructure reflecting both its colonial past and modern development.

 Banjul island has the State House, National Assembly, the Supreme Court, in short, the seat of government.
 It is also where the Police Headquarters and the Port of Banjul are located, and some government departments, major banks and commercial enterprises, as well as the popular Banjul Market.
-It's a bustling little island, and like in most places in Africa where people gather in numbers, it is lively and full of life.
+It's a bustling little island, and like in most places in Africa where people gather in numbers, is lively and full of life.

 We visited the ferry terminal from where the ferry from Banjul to Barra on the north bank of the Gambia River carries those whose intent mainly is to travel onwards to the Gambia/Senegal border, and then have a direct run to Dakar, Senegal from the border.
 We were still undecided whether to use this ferry to cross when we embark on our journey to Dakar, or whether to travel by the longer, 12-hour more scenic land route, which would guarantee that we pass through Senegalese towns like Kaolack, Fatick and Thies.
 I personally preferred the land route, but it wasn't I alone to make the decision.